Predicting Dynamics from Flows of the Eigenstate Thermalization Hypothesis: Form factor flow equations

 \subsubsection{Thermodynamic limit}

 The thermodynamic limit is defined as the limit of $N\to \infty$.
 We expect that the form factors (that determine response functions) are finite in this limit.
 Here, we establish that the flow equations in Sec.~\ref{Subsec:StatementFlowEq} have a finite thermodynamic limit.
+We present the argument for the terms that are quadratic in $\sin \frac{\eta}{2}$; the corresponding argument for the term $D[\rho](w,E,\omega)$ is analogous.

 First, the ratio of the density of states $\nu(E)/\nu(E+\omega)$ is finite as $N\to \infty$.
 Thus, all we need to show is that the function $K(w, E, \Delta)$ has a well-defined limit.

 The function $K(w, E, \Delta)$ is a product of two terms.
 Consider the first, $\sin^2(\eta(\Delta)/2)$.
 In the dense regime, the decimated element $w$ is of order $1/\sqrt{\nu(E)}$, while the typical energy difference $\Delta$ is of order 1.
 Thus, the rotation angles $\eta(\Delta)$ are small, and the small angle approximation is controlled,